nikolova18/ASP.NET-CORE-Project-CosmeticsStore/README.md

-Divine Beauty - Store for the best cosmetic brands.
+--->Divine Beauty - Store for the best cosmetic brands.

+--->ASP.NET Core App for the project at SoftUni C# Web module.